 We were ready to leave Utengule Coffee Lodge when NooNoo couldn’t start, even when jumped started.
 By a lucky coincidence, Gabriel Shawa one of Utengule’s guides offered to give us a lift into Mbeya town to look for a replacement.
 Thus started a long and fruitless search, which brought us after many hours to a small workshop, where they filled the battery with acid and charged it for a while.
 Gabriel absolutely refused any money for the fuel and his time driving us around – if you’re ever in the area, do consider him as a guide!

-Anyway the acid trick seemed to work, and we set off from Utengule at half one, thinking we’d never make it to our next destination before nightfall.
-The traffic getting through Mbeya was horrific, but we somehow arrived to Kisolanza Farm ten minutes before dinner was served!
+Anyway, the acid trick seemed to work, and we set off from Utengule at half one, thinking we’d never make it to our next destination before nightfall.
+The traffic getting through Mbeya was horrific, but we somehow arrived at Kisolanza Farm ten minutes before dinner was served!

-Whether you are a seasoned wanderer on the Cape to Cairo route, or a resident of nearby Iringa, Kisolanza will provide a safe haven for individuals, overlanders and families alike.
-The campsite and chalets are scattered around a large shaded area, crisscrossed all the way through by meandering but well marked paths – as a result, even if fully booked, the place hardly feels crammed, and with little reception and no WiFi, you can definitely come here to disconnect from the rest of the world.
+Whether you are a seasoned wanderer on the Cape to Cairo route or a resident of nearby Iringa, Kisolanza will provide a safe haven for individuals, overlanders and families alike.
+The campsite and chalets are scattered around a large shaded area, crisscrossed all the way through by meandering but well-marked paths – as a result, even if fully booked, the place hardly feels cramped, and with little reception and no WiFi, you can definitely come here to disconnect from the rest of the world.